deepset-ai/COVID-QA/README.md

 # COVID-QA
 Tool to answer questions about COVID-19.
-Using NLP (Question Answering) and highly trusted, curated sources.
+Using NLP (Question Answering) and trusted, curated data sources.